debba/infoimprese-scraping-tool/README.md

 **Config**

-Before using for the first time the bot you can create a config.json inside the conf folder.
+Before using for the first time this tool you should create a config.json inside the conf folder.
-Please consult conf/config.example.json or directly duplicate it.
+Please take a look to conf/config.example.json or directly clone it.

 You can setup an *Anti-Captcha* API keys in order to skip captcha checks, please follow how to generate keys from this link: